opf/openproject/docs/user-guide/projects/README.md

 ![copy-project](image-20210204170859459.png)

 Give the new project a name.
 Select which modules and settings you want to copy and whether or not you want to notify users via email during copying.
 You can copy existing [boards](../agile-boards) (apart from the Subproject board) and the [Project overview](../project-overview/#project-overview) dashboards along with your project, too.

 ![copy-project-screen-11.0](image-20201007172029375.png)

+**!!Attention!!** - **Budgets** cannot be copied, so they must be removed from the work package table beforehand.
+Alternatively, you can delete them in the Budget module and thus delete them from the work packages as well.

 For further configuration open the **Advanced settings**.
 Here you can specify (among other things) the project's URL (identifier), its visibility and status.
 Furthermore you can set values for custom fields (not shown in the screenshot).